synonymdev/slashtags/packages/drive/README.md

 If it failed to find any peers, or couldn't retrieve the headers needed to find the Content's core, it will throw an error.

 If the remote drive is encrypted or corrupt, it will throw a different error for that case as well.

-#### `drive.replicate()`

-Creates a replication stream that is capable of replicating the metadata and content cores at the same time.

-Same as `drive.store.replicate()`, more about [corestore.replicate](https://github.com/hypercore-protocol/corestore-next#const-stream--storereplicateopts)

 #### `await drive.put(key, content, [options])`